 Amazon Kindle Fire Review

-When the Amazon Kindle Fire first debuted, it was hailed as a potential iPad killer -- a cheap tablet that performed well.
-The latest generation of the Amazon tablet is still good, but Kindle Fire reviews aren't swooning this time around; other tablets have since hit the market with features and performance that match or exceed that of the Fire.
+When Amazon first debuted its tablet, Kindle Fire reviews hailed the device as a potential iPad killer -- a cheap tablet that performed well.
+The latest generation of the tablet ($174 without ads; $159 with ads, Amazon) is still good, but reviewers aren't swooning this time around; other tablets have since hit the market with similar or better features and performance that match or exceed that of the Fire.
 The Kindle Fire review in PC Mag, for example, says the device is responsive and delivers good performance overall but is noticeably slower than the Google Nexus 7.
 Moreover, the Kindle Fire contains only 8GB of storage and less than 70 percent is available to the user.
 This wouldn't be a big problem if the Kindle Fire included a memory expansion slot, but it doesn't.
 Users can store content in Amazon's cloud service, however, which helps mitigate this shortfall.

 Reviewers take other minor swipes at this model.
 CNET's Kindle Fire review points out that it can't play video at HD levels due to the screen's relatively low resolution.
 And tests by experts at PC Mag and CNET found that the Kindle Fire's battery life expired after about five hours, which is less play time than competing tablets.